FPGAwars/iceWires/README.md

 ## Install

-* Download the collection: Source code (zip) from Releases
+* Download the collection: Stable: Source code (zip) from Releases or unstable: Download ZIP from CODE
 * Install the collection: *Tools > Collections > Add*
 * Load the collection: *Select > Collection*